ArticlesAvoid Injury Around Barbecue Grills

 Large manufacturers of pottery generally make products that are fired properly and are safe to use.
 The FDA requires that any decorative ceramicware that reaches high levels of lead be permanently labeled that it's not to be used with food.

 Likewise, the agency can't monitor your local amateur pottery buff to make sure that he or she is selling safe products.
-Small potters often can't control the firing of lead glazes as well as large commercial manufacturers, the FDA says, so their ceramics are more likely to leach illegal lead levels, although many do use lead-free glazes.
+Small potters often can't control the firing of lead glazes as effectively as large commercial manufacturers so their ceramics are more likely to leach illegal lead levels, although many do use lead-free glazes.

 Antiques and collectibles may be suspect, as well.